NBA Betting and Odds

 There are plenty of experienced handicappers who develop their own power rankings and adjust them as the season moves along.
 Among the factors that influence the rankings are teams not performing up to expectations and injuries, which can cloud the outlook.

 As with any sport, there’s a slight learning curve with NBA betting.
-You can get up to speed pretty quickly with just a little bit of effort, but patience is a virtue when it comes to finding some consistency.
+You can get up to speed pretty quickly with some effort, but patience is a virtue when it comes to finding some consistency.
 Here are some tips you can use:

 There are lots of games on the schedule, as well as numerous bet types to consider.
 Take a deep breath and pace yourself.
 You don’t need to know everything right away.
 Pick out a handful of games to focus on, and do the same with bet types.
 As your skills advance, you can always increase your level of play if you want.

-Handicapping can help lead you down the path toward success, but the time spent researching stuff that doesn’t mean all that much isn’t going to help.
+Handicapping can help lead you down the path toward success, but the time spent researching stuff that doesn’t mean all that much won’t help.
 When breaking down the games, keep it as simple as you can and focus on what really matters: matchup differences, home court, injuries, situational factors, etc.

 While you may not know the answer off the top of your head, it’s important to understand your ultimate goals.
 If you’re just looking to have fun and make a few bucks, that’s perfectly fine.
 However, if you have larger aspirations than that, then know there’s lots of work involved.

 Along with what you should be doing, there are also some big traps that you’ll want to avoid.
-Mistakes are going to happen to the best of us, but knowing the pitfalls to watch out for can save you lots of pain.
+Mistakes will happen to the best of us, but knowing the pitfalls to watch out for can save you lots of pain.
 Here’s a trio to avoid.

 Rooting interest is a part of sports, but it’s really important not to allow that to cloud your judgment.
-If what you want to happen differs from what you think is going to actually happen, it’s a good time to take a pass.
+If what you want to happen differs from what you think will actually happen, it’s a good time to take a pass.
 When you simply can’t wager against your favorite team, sit it out and enjoy the game with nothing at stake.

 Losing is a part of sports betting.
 Anyone who tells you otherwise is not being totally forthcoming.
-You’re going to lose some bets, and it’s going to stink.
+You’ll lose some bets, and it won’t be fun.
 However, you can learn from what went wrong and take steps to improve each time.
 Don’t be the guy or gal who chases losses while looking for the white whale of a massive score.

 NBA Betting FAQ

-Since there are no brick-and-mortar casinos located in the state, all betting will take place online or via sportsbook app.
-In order to actually place bets, users will need to be located inside state lines while doing so, but account management can take place out of state.
+To place bets, users will need to be located inside state lines, but account management can take place out of state.

 For the NBA, there are a whole host of opportunities to explore throughout the season.
 You can take a long-term view by placing some futures bets, wager on the outcome of the games and even get in on the action as the contests play out in real time.

 The point spread is one of the most popular bet types for the NBA.
 Sportsbooks install a spread on each game, and you need to factor it into your handicapping.
 The spread is basically like a margin of victory.
 The team expected to win will be favored by a certain amount of points.
-If you bet on that team minus the spread, it will need to cover that number of points for you to win.
+If you bet on that team minus the spread, it will need to win by more than that number to cover the spread.
 If you go with the underdog plus the spread, it needs to keep the margin under the number or win the game outright.

 Back in the day, there were only a select number of ways to bet on NBA games.
 The menu has expanded tremendously in recent years.
 Among the innovations is allowing bettors to focus on a specific segment of the game, such as the second half.
 Sportsbooks will unveil odds and lines for just the back end of the game for bettors to consider.
 These can be great bets to focus on when you’re engaged with a game and have a good feel for how the momentum is shaking out.

 Sportsbooks have teams dedicated to setting the best possible lines, and a wealth of data at their disposal to boot.
 They’re quite good at what they do.
 When setting lines, the sportsbook team — with the help of computers and algorithms — takes the time to analyze all of the factors that may influence the outcome.
-Once the book has determined which way the winds are blowing, it releases the initial numbers to the public.
+Once the sportsbook has determined where to set the odds, it releases the initial numbers to the public.
 Oddsmakers will tweak the lines as needed based on how the betting action flows in.

 If an NBA total landed right on the posted number as set by sportsbooks, then the bet would be a push and all wagers would be refunded.
 For example, a total of 209 in which the final score wound up at 109-100 would be a push.
 Many NBA totals are set with a half-point on the end to prevent it from happening all that often, but it’s a situation that can come up, so be aware.